Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: The model

 \section{The model}

 In this section we will introduce the model we will be using and work out the fundamental ingredients that will be needed for the determination of the HLbL contribution.
-Section \ref{subsec:1} describes the general features of the model, while sections \ref{subsec:2} to \ref{subsec:4} are of a more technical nature and can be skipped on a first reading.
+Sec. \ref{subsec:1} describes the general features of the model, while Secs. \ref{subsec:2} to \ref{subsec:4} are of a more technical nature and can be skipped on a first reading.